JakeSamoyed/Samoyed-Security/README.md

 Cancel any downloads then show the file that was about to be downloaded. <Soon

-Close websites that are blacklisted by the user then notify the user with the URL.
+Close websites that are blacklisted by the user then notify the user with the URL. <Improving to be more user-friendly

 more in the future]